yehonatanke/Thyroid-Predict-ML/README.md

 Contributions to this project are welcome.
 You can contribute by improving the scripts, adding new models, or enhancing the visualization techniques.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/yehonatanke/Thyroid-Predict-ML/blob/main/LICENSE) file for details.
+This project is licensed under the [MIT License](https://github.com/yehonatanke/Thyroid-Predict-ML/blob/main/LICENSE).

 ## Conclusion